eshaan-vimal/chaos-enhanced-feature-engineering_ECG/README.md

 ### Key Insights

-1. **Dominance of Timing (`Pre_RR`):** The interval preceding a beat is the strongest predictor—low values (premature beats) push strongly toward anomaly classification.
+1. **Dominance of Timing (`Pre_RR`):** The interval preceding a beat is the strongest predictor low values (premature beats) push strongly toward anomaly classification.

 2. **Validation of Chaos Theory:** `FD` (Fractal Dimension) and `SampEn` rank among top predictors.
 Low complexity (blue dots for FD) drives SHAP values to +6.0, corresponding to **99.7% anomaly probability**.
 This confirms that *loss of signal complexity* is a definitive diagnostic marker.

 3. **Structural Confirmation:** `RR` (Recurrence Rate) significance proves the model leverages phase-space attractor density, not just simple statistics.

-**Why This Matters:** Unlike CNN feature maps, every dimension in our feature space has a **physiological interpretation**—bridging the gap between algorithmic output and clinical reasoning.
+**Why This Matters:** Unlike CNN feature maps, every dimension in our feature space has a **physiological interpretation** bridging the gap between algorithmic output and clinical reasoning.

 ---